 - Depression and suicidal thoughts

 - Cravings for Heroin

-Evoke Wellness MA has medically supervised heroin detox is how to help someone end their struggle with this addiction.
+Evoke Wellness at Cohasset has medically supervised heroin detox is how to help someone end their struggle with this addiction.
 We have helped thousands of men, women, and young adults finally end their years-long addictions.
 We provide safe medications upon arrival and allow our patients to rest and recover.
 Recent advances in heroin addiction research in light of the opioid epidemic have allowed for even stronger medications to be prescribed.
 No one will feel sick at the heroin detox.
 The risk of relapse and accidental overdose is too urgent; therefore, we hold our patients’ hands until they feel better with safe medications and medical supervision.

 Call Our Specialists for Priority Admission to the Heroin Detox Unit